-Spelt is my flour of choice not only for baking bread but for all baked goods.
+Spelt is my flour of choice, not only for baking bread but for all baked goods.
 I use whole grain spelt flour.
-If you would rather use wheat flour, all-purpose will do, as well as whole wheat pastry flour, ground much finer than whole wheat flour and yielding a much lighter dough.
+If you would rather use wheat flour, all-purpose will do, as well as whole wheat pastry flour.
+Pastry flour is ground much finer than whole wheat “bread flour”.
+As a result, it yields a much lighter dough.

-Kneading spelt dough is somewhat different from kneading the regular wheat dough you might be used to, as the lower-gluten spelt dough behaves differently with the liquid absorption (it will be understandably slower).
+Kneading spelt dough is somewhat different from kneading the regular wheat dough you might be used to.
+The lower-gluten spelt dough behaves differently with the liquid absorption: it will be understandably slower.
 Be patient: Practice makes perfect!

 No-Knead Spelt Challah Dough:

 Before I let go of the subject: Does kneading intimidate you?
 Read all about my No-Knead Challah Recipe with a tried and true method!

 I Urge you to Try Spelt!

 Spelt is the ultimate wonder balking flour: why eliminate gluten if all you need to do is reduce it?
 Spelt is low in gluten, high in fiber, high in protein, high on flavor.
 The dream résumé, right?
 There is nothing I don’t do with it.
 And if a dark looking break bothers you, use white spelt flour: it is not bleached, heaven forbid; it is just sifted!
 Otherwise, go for the dark unsifted whole grain spelt

 This step is key!
 Loosely wrapped challah will reappear as mediocre challah.
 It tends to absorb unwanted and objectionable freezer odors.
 But when you wrap it very tightly and add accurate date, you will take it out fresh and smelling like you just baked it.